kennedysgarage/kennedysgarage/_posts/2015-03-30-focusing-on-less-ideas.md

 <p>Real estate is where my heart is.
 Everything about it makes me excited.
 I don't plan on becoming an agent to sell houses, although I do plan on getting my license to have a better understanding of that side of things.
 I want to learn as many pain points as possible and in the process invest in some properties.
 The goal of this is to build something out of it.</p>

-<p>There is still a lot of self education I want to explore before I switch over doing real estate full time.
-In the meantime I will continue building my <a href="http://theronstudios.com">creative studios</a> with my awesome cofounder <a href="https://twitter.com/brianrevak">Brian Revak</a> and help our clients build their business through strategy and execute it with amazing design.</p>
+<p>There is still a lot of self-education I want to explore before I switch over doing real estate full time.
+In the meantime I will continue building my <a href="http://theronstudios.com">creative studios</a> with my awesome co-founder <a href="https://twitter.com/brianrevak">Brian Revak</a> and help our clients build their business through strategy and execute it with amazing design.</p>

 <p>Because of my new focus I will be sharing my ideas that I don't plan on doing.
 I plan on sharing the details and any other assets that I might have come up with along the way.
 This is not going to be easy, but it's for the better and I hope some people can be inspired to build something great.</p>